Fischer-L/FirefoxTech/README.md

 ```

+## ESlint
+- Under tools/lint
+- tools/lint/eslint/update is the script excuting update task
+- tools/lint/eslint.lint is the script run when excuting `./mach run FILE_PATH`
+- taskcluster/ci/source-test/mozlint.yml is the lint task file for TaskCluster

 ## Debug
 - Stop Firfox launch process to wait for the debugger connection
   1. Add "debugger;" to top of browser/base/content/browser.js